Mariano Peralta

-Mariano Ezequiel Peralta Bauer (born 20 February 1998) is an Argentine professional footballer who plays as a winger for Super League club Borneo Samarinda.
+Mariano Ezequiel Peralta Bauer (born 20 February 1998) is an Argentine professional footballer who plays as a winger for Super League club Persib Bandung.

 Professional career

-On 11 September 2018, Peralta Bauer signed his first professional contract with San Lorenzo.
-He made his professional debut with San Lorenzo in a 3-1 Argentine Primera División win over Aldosivi on 1 March 2020.
-On 15 February 2022, Peralta Bauer joined Unión on a loan deal until the end of 2022 with a purchase option in June for US$700,000 and in December for US$900,000.
+On 11 September 2018, Peralta signed his first professional contract with San Lorenzo.
+He made his professional debut with San Lorenzo in a 3-1 Liga Profesional de Fútbol win over Aldosivi on 1 March 2020.
+On 15 February 2022, Peralta joined Unión on a loan deal until the end of 2022 with a purchase option in June for US$700,000 and in December for US$900,000.